Understanding Calcium Nodules in Pools

 How to fix calcium nodules

 We have good and bad news.
-The good news is most nodules will eventually run their course, and run out of 'lava' oozing out of the volcano.
-This can take a few years, but you could just keep sanding them down by hand or grinding them off in the mean time.
-SC-1000 can also help soften and dissolve the nodules, but it will not solve the root cause, so the nodules will continue to come back until the source 'dries up' so to speak.
+The good news is some nodules will eventually run their course, and run out of 'lava' oozing out of the volcano.
+This can take a few years, but you could just keep sanding them down by hand or grinding them off in the meantime.
+SC-1000 can also help soften and dissolve the nodules, but it will not solve the root cause, so the nodules will continue to come back until the source 'dries up', so to speak.

 How to prevent calcium nodules

-- First, the builder needs to make sure the concrete shell is shot and cured correctly.
+• First, the builder needs to make sure the concrete shell is shot and cured correctly.
 This means discarding shotcrete rebound and shooting to the proper PSI.
 It means taking necessary precautions to avoid issues from cold joints and any other weaknesses in the shell.
-Then it means hydrating the shell properly for enough days so that it cures to its optimal strength and has minimal shrinkage cracks.
+Then it means hydrating the shell properly for enough days so that it cures to its optimal strength and has minimal shrinkage cracks (usually 28 days).
 It also means waterproofing, especially in areas with a high water table (like coastal areas).

-- Third, whoever is filling the pool should do so with the LSI in mind.
+• Third, whoever is filling the pool should do so with the LSI in mind.
 Feed the water the saturation it needs so it is physically unable to steal calcium hydroxide from the fresh plaster surface.
+The Orenda Startup™ and onBalance bicarb startup both accomplish this.
 Doing so will minimize the risk of open voids/pinholes/cracks, and therefore minimize the risk of nodules.

 We hope this article has helped you understand calcium nodules, and what your options are if you have them.
 If you have questions, contact us or request a virtual training session with us.